PX4/PX4-user_guide/en/companion_computer/holybro_pixhawk_jetson_baseboard.md

 ::: tab Power (baseboard)

+The Pixhawk is powered through either/both of the `Power 1` or `Power 2` ports next to the Jetson.
+The Jetson power connection is the XT30 plug on the same side of the board.

-The Jetson power connection on Holybro's board uses XT30 plug and has separate input power circuitry from the Pixhawk autopilot.
+The Jetson has separate input power circuitry from the Pixhawk autopilot:

 - 8V/3A Minimum (Depends on Usage and Peripherals)
 - Voltage Rating: 7-21V (3S-4S)